-The online Master of Arts in Christian Leadership (MA-CL) degree program is designed for individuals serving in church leadership as well as persons seeking career advancement into leadership roles that are based upon biblical principles.
+The online Master of Arts in Christian Leadership (MA-CL) degree program is designed for individuals serving in church leadership as well as persons seeking career advancement into leadership roles.
 The Christian Leadership Master's degree program emphasizes strategic thinking, communication, character development, mentoring, and systems of accountability for current and future leaders seeking to maximize their impact in their institutions, whether faith-based or not.

 The M.A. in Christian Leadership degree program provides graduates with a philosophical and theoretical background in relevant leadership principles.
 As leadership opportunities continue to grow in church, nonprofit organizations,and elsewhere in the professional sector, there is an increased demand for ethical leadership to meet the current and future needs to move these organizations to greater effectiveness.

 Courses for the Master of Arts in Christian Leadership program are explicitly designed to address the immediate needs of Christian leaders based on a biblical foundation and the impact of modern cultural trends.
 Comprised of eight-week courses designed for the online learning format, the Master of Arts in Christian Leadership allows a level of flexibility that many non-traditional students find rewarding while balancing competing work and life obligations with high academic rigor and expectations.
 The M.A. in Christian Leadership prepares students for advanced leadership through a strong foundation in theology, history, biblical knowledge, communication skills, and organizational theory.
 The program is competitive and comprehensive while remaining practical for the working professional with multiple commitments.